Classroom Technology

 - IMT Service Catalog

 - IMT supports audio and video technology in the nearly 400 classrooms and 100 conference rooms on the Marion campus and regional education centers, as well as mobile and portable video conferencing equipment.
-IMT collaborates with Sound Light and Media, to support the sound reinforcement, recording and streaming of many events occuring on the Marion campus, and collaborates with Media Services in the Jackson Library to provide circulating AV equipment and support of the One Button Studio.
+IMT collaborates with Event and Conference Services, to support the sound reinforcement, recording and streaming of many events occurring in academic spaces on the Marion campus.
+IMT also collaborates with Media Services in the Jackson Library to provide circulating AV equipment and support